waleedirfan2006-arch/Data-Structure-And-Algorithms/README.md

 DSA is one of the core foundations of computer science and software development.
 Data Structures provide efficient ways to organize, store, and manage data, while Algorithms provide step-by-step procedures for solving problems efficiently.

 Topics Covered

-This repository includes implementations and examples of various fundamental DSA topics, such as:
+This repository includes implementations and examples of various fundamental DSA topics, such as Arrays

-Arrays
 Linked Lists
 Singly Linked List